 A little ingenuity and a few easy-to-obtain supplies are all that you need in order to grow fresh tomatoes and peppers throughout the year.
 Everyone knows you can grow flowers year-round—it’s not any less feasible to grow quality produce in the winter months as well.
 The first decision that you need to make when choosing to grow tomatoes and peppers in the winter is how large of an area can you set aside for this purpose.
 It’s not a requirement for the building to be heated, so your barn, shop, or garage will work for your winter gardening project.
 Pick a spot that is easy for you to get to, while making sure that there is electricity available.
-Then start planning what kind of tomatoes and peppers you want to grow inside when the frost, ice and snow are outside.
+Then start planning what kind of tomatoes and peppers you want to grow inside when the frost, ice, and snow are outside.

 The smaller plant varieties of tomatoes are the easiest to grow this way, types like Tiny Tim, Pixie, Small Fry, and Patio work excellent for this particular project.
 Peppers that work the best are also your smaller varieties, such as cherry and banana peppers.
 However, with a little more care, the bell pepper also grows well.
-It is wise to keep some simple growing aids on hand such as Miracle Grow in case the plants need a shot or two to keep them strong.
-Miracle Grow is optional depending on if you chose an organic-only approach, if you want your tomatoes and peppers to be organic then the general basics required to grow them in the winter are just the standard plant care requirements: light, space, warmth and attention.
+It is wise to keep some simple growing

 To get started with your winter project you will need to decide if you want your plants to be grown in pots, a trench row, or in some cases, you might even have an earthen floor to in which to grow.
 If you choose trench rows you will need boards or some other type of material to build a retaining wall to contain the soil and therefore should consider this when figuring the costs.
-In our case we chose pots, or in all actuality buckets—a feasible option for many of you who don’t have spare buckets lying around and don’t want to go to the trouble of buying pots!
+In our case, we chose pots, or in all actuality buckets—a feasible option for many of you who don’t have spare buckets lying around and don’t want to go to the trouble of buying pots!

 A lot will also depend on whether you grow the plants from seed or start with live plants.
 We dug up our summer tomato and pepper plants and transplanted them into our extra feed buckets.

 Next, we moved them into the garage where electricity is easily available.
 Please note that if you transplant plants from your summer garden into containers it is best to loosen the outside soil from around the roots of the plants before potting them.
 If you do not do this, the dirt might become too compacted within the pot and cause the plants to weaken or die.
-If you are transplanting them, keep in mind that the plants may wither a little and possibly loose a few leaves.
+If you are transplanting them, keep in mind that the plants may wither a little and possibly lose a few leaves.
 This is normal because they will be a little shocked from the transplant experience.
 They should recover without any problems, however.

 Ideally, you should provide a framework made from wood or metal construction and set up as a cold frame to hold plastic sheeting around the plants to maintain heat.
-In our case I am not sure if that was too much work for us at the time or if it was just our plain laziness showing itself, but we used the summer lawn tools as our framework.
-We set the plants close to the work bench and placed the weed power mower near by and used that for the framework.
+In our case, I am not sure if that was too much work for us at the time or if it was just our plain laziness showing itself, but we used the summer lawn tools as our framework.
+We set the plants close to the workbench and placed the weed power mower nearby and used that for the framework.
 It works relatively well and also provides a good brace to which we attached our lamp.

-Material requirements will vary depending on if you wish to build a framework for the plastic sheeting – if so, 2×4 lumber would definitely be more economical to purchase than, say, metal pipe would be.
+Material requirements will vary depending on if you wish to build a framework for the plastic sheeting—if so, 2×4 lumber would definitely be more economical to purchase than, say, metal pipe would be.
 However, another good idea for cold frames would be to check with stores in your area that might be disregarding used display racks and shelves for winter.
 Often they will give these away if you just agree to haul them off.
 These make excellent cold frames for attaching the plastic sheeting and provide good-sized space for the plants under the covered area.

 The other must-haves for this project are all low-cost and easy to find at your nearest hardware supply store.
 Plastic sheeting, depending on the size and mil, ranges in cost between $5-$50.
 Lighting, a requirement for providing heat to the plants as well as aiding their growth can be provided in the form of a grow light—again, a relatively inexpensive option, as a small one is approximately $15.00.
 If you prefer to use an old-fashioned heat lamp with an infrared bulb in place of the grow light you will spend about $10-$12 depending on the brand and store where you buy it.
 Once you have all of your materials collected, you are ready to begin setting up for your winter crop.